 One month.
-All the uphill you can handle.
+Your 10 best days.
 Every metre climbed raises funds for Sea to Sky Hospice Society.

 Register NowRun, hike, bike, skin — any human-powered activity that takes you uphill counts.
-Log your vert throughout May and see how high you can go while raising money for hospice care in the Sea to Sky.
+Log your vert throughout May and see how high you can go while supporting hospice care in the Sea to Sky.

 Look, some of us have jobs and kids and a suspicious number of "commitments" that keep us off the trails.
 We get it.
 So instead of grinding it out every day like our classic 30x30, we're only counting your 10 best days.
 And there are exactly 10 weekend days this May.
 Coincidence?
 Absolutely not.
 Go big on the days that matter.